Write Back Data to a Database

 -

-Transfer ownership: transfer the writeback task as a resource entity to another user.
-Note: transfer to user groups or read-only users is not allowed.
+Transfer Ownership: Transfer full ownership of the writeback task as a resource to another user.

 -

-Grant access: assign control of the writeback task to users or user groups.
-Note: if assigned to a read-only user, they can only view the task (read-only permission).
+NoteIf the task is assigned to a read-only user, that user can only view the task and has read-only permission.

 -